If you wish paper copies of any of our letters, please call the office to request a copy. Thank you

 For quick useful advice about children’s services in Leeds and a range of child protection issues, there are useful ‘One Minute Guides’ here.

 The internet at Woodlesford is strongly filtered through ‘smoothwall’ and we regularly check for suspicious search queries.

 Advice for parents about E-Safety and other aspects of family life can be found at

 If someone is hurting you, doing things to you against your will or being mean to you, tell someone: your parents, your friends, trusted teachers or other staff at school.

 At Woodlesford, the staff with special training to help you to be safe are: Miss Collier, Mrs Wilkinson

 If you don’t wish to speak to someone in school, you have other options:

 If you are being bullied online, or if you have any concerns about things on the internet, speak to a trusted adult, call the police or use this link:

-We achieve together, we learn together, we succeed together
+We grow together, we learn together and we achieve together.